 - Lobbying, Legislative Analysis, and Policy Development

 - Training

 - Communications

 - Endorsed Programs

-- Affiliate Associations
+- Affiliated Associations

-Today, the association represents 1,308 member townships.
-Headquartered in Jefferson Township in Franklin County, the OTA has six full-time employees and operates under the direction of four officers elected by the membership and a 16-member Board of Directors elected by the county executive committee members.
+Today, the association represents 1,307 member townships.
+Headquartered in Jefferson Township in Franklin County, the OTA has seven full-time employees and operates under the direction of four officers elected by a 16-member Board of Directors elected by the county executive committee members.
 In addition, the association has five standing committees that oversee specific aspects of its operations.

-Benefits of active membership in the OTA include benefits of the services listed above; discounts to educational sessions; access to the OTA's regular publications; access to OTA partner programs, including the Ohio Township Association Risk Management Authority (OTARMA), the Public Employee Benefits Association (PEBA), CareWorksComp and CareWorks; and membership in the National Association of Towns and Townships (NATaT).
+Benefits of active membership in the OTA include benefits of the services listed above; member exclusive store and event discounts; access to the OTA's regular publications; access to OTA partner programs, including the Ohio Township Association Risk Management Authority (OTARMA), the Public Employee Benefits Association (PEBA), and Sedgwick; and membership in the National Association of Towns and Townships (NATaT).